-The Murrieta Police Department is accepting applications from Murrieta residents who wish to obtain a Carry Concealed Weapon (CCW) license.
-The CCW License Program allows for qualified individuals to carry an approved, concealed firearm on their person for the purpose of self-protection.
-CCW licenses applications are processed through a convenient, on-line process which takes anywhere from 3-4 months to complete.
+It is the policty of the Murrieta Police Department to refer all applicants for a CCW license to the Riverside County Sheriff for processing.
+As an alternative that is totally voluntary, the Murrieta Police Department will accept CCW license applications from Murrieta residents who wish to process those applications through a third-party provider.
+A CCW license allows qualified individuals to carry an approved, concealed firearm on their person for the purpose of self-protection.
+The voluntary, alternative CCW license process takes approximately 1-4 months to complete.
 CCW licenses are valid for a two year period from the date of issuance.

 Chief of Police

 In early 2016, Murrieta Police Chief Sean Hadden was tasked by the Murrieta City Council to examine the possibility of his office issuing CCW licenses.
 This request from the City Council was in response to an increased interest by Murrieta citizens to have the ability to protect themselves with the option to carry a concealed firearm.
-Since the department’s inception in 1992, the Chief of Police has always reserved the right to issue CCW licenses; however, the practice of issuing CCW licenses has always been done sparingly.
-Most CCW requests were referred to the Riverside County Sheriff’s Department through a joint agreement between the Chief of Police and the Sheriff.
+Presently, most CCW requests are referred to the Riverside County Sheriff’s Department through a joint agreement between the Chief of Police and the Sheriff.

 Chief Hadden directed staff to conduct a feasibility study on the regular issuance of Carry Concealed Weapon (CCW) licenses by checking with all of the law enforcement agencies within Riverside County.
 The study included a review of agency policies, practices and procedures with the issuance of CCW licenses.
 The study commenced in March of 2016, and concluded in June 2016.
 The 2016 study showed that some of the municipalities within Riverside County referred those wanting a CCW license to the Riverside County Sheriff’s Department for processing, while other agencies processed requests internally.
 The study showed that the Riverside County Sheriff’s Department averaged ten CCW license applications from Murrieta residents per month, and had an average processing time (from application to the issuance of the license) of 18 to 22 months.

-Chief Hadden began looking at creative ways in which the Murrieta Police Department could provide this service without it being labor intensive with existing staff.
-It was determined that outsourcing the background portion of the CCW license process would save staff time, and would be an efficient way to process CCW requests.
-Chief Hadden authorized a CCW test study with a small group of individuals to determine if: (1) the CCW license process could be completed in a reasonable amount of time, (2) if the overall cost for CCW issuance would be affordable for residents of Murrieta and (3) would the program be cost neutral for the city of Murrieta.
+As a result of the feasibility study, Chief Hadden authorized a voluntary, alternative CCW test study with a small group of individuals to determine if: (1) the CCW license process could be completed in a reasonable amount of time, (2) if the overall cost for CCW issuance would be affordable for residents of Murrieta and (3) would the program be cost neutral for the city of Murrieta.
 The test cases revealed the average time to process a CCW license would be 3-4 months, and the estimated total cost for the CCW applicants would be approximately $761.00.
 Chief Hadden presented his findings at the April 4, 2017 City Council Meeting with his intent to move forward with the program.

-Chief Hadden’s goal with the Carry Concealed Weapon (CCW) License Program is to provide this service to the citizens of Murrieta, while in turn reducing the CCW licensing and workload responsibilities for our partners with the Riverside County Sheriff’s Department.
-Murrieta residents can still choose to apply with either the Murrieta Police Department or the Riverside County Sheriff’s Department for their CCW licensing needs.
+Chief Hadden’s goal with the voluntary, alternative Carry Concealed Weapon (CCW) License Program is to provide this service to the citizens of Murrieta, while in turn reducing the CCW licensing and workload responsibilities for our partners with the Riverside County Sheriff’s Department.
+Murrieta residents may choose to apply through the regular process with the Riverside County Sheriff's Department or they may use the alternative, voluntary program through the Murrieta Police Department for their CCW licensing needs.

-In order to qualify for a CCW license, the applicant must meet the following requirements:
+In order to qualify for a CCW license using the alternative, voluntary program, the applicant must meet the following requirements:

 CCW License Restrictions